Treat in place: How EMS models are shaped by reimbursement

 The ET3 model, which stands for Emergency Triage, Treatment and Transport, was developed by the Center for Medicare and Medicaid Services as a way to reimburse EMS agencies for their services that don’t lead to hospital transport.
 CMS found there is potential savings of $560 million per year by transporting patients to their doctor’s offices rather than an emergency department.

-The ET3 model, set to launch over a 5-year period starting May 1, 2020, with 205 selected agencies was delayed until Fall 2020 due to the COVID-19 pandemic.
+The ET3 model, set to launch over a 5-year period starting May 1, 2020, with 205 selected agencies was delayed until Fall 2020 due to the COVID-19 pandemic and officially launched Jan.
+1, 2021.
+CMS released a final list of participants and Notice of Funding Opportunity on Mar.
+12, 2021.

 Within the ET3 model, a provider converses with the patient on the phone when they call 911 to determine what sort of response is needed.
 Once the ambulance arrives, EMS treats in place (e.g., giving dextrose to a hypoglycemic patient) and are supported by a “qualified healthcare practitioner,” either in person or via telehealth.
 A “qualified healthcare practitioner,” as described by the model, meets state and regulatory requirements to provide particular healthcare services.
 EMTs and paramedics don’t qualify, but NPs, PAs and physicians can be used in this role.